32 of the Best Catchy Email Subject Lines of 2019

 - According to some investigations’ results, provided by eSputnik, there should be sequences of some event-triggered emails.

-For example, promo emails, dedicated to a special holiday, should be sent out a few weeks or days prior to the Day X. On the very holiday, you should send a notification via Whatsapp or a push notification to remind them the sale is going to its end.
+For example, promo emails, dedicated to a special holiday, should be sent out a few weeks or days prior to the Day X. On the very holiday, you should send an email notification via Whatsapp or a web push notification to remind them the sale is going to its end.

-Note: send these latter only to those who have not purchased with you yet.
+Note: send the latter only to those who have not purchased anything from the sale list yet.

 Thank you for your time and for reading this post.
 I hope that the tips and examples given here will help you write subject lines that get opened.